tyaga001/500-coding-challenges/challenges/backend/debate_Platform.md

 ## Project Setup

-1. Set up a new Django project.
+1. Set up a new Django project
-2. Create the necessary API endpoints for user and debate management.
-3. Implement real-time messaging using Socket.io.
-4. Set up Redis for real-time data handling.

-## Additional Challenges

-- Enhance user profiles with more details.
-- Implement more complex voting systems.
-- Add notifications for debate updates.